mrzealot/preprocessorblog/_posts/2023-01-06-henry-david-thoreau-walden.md

 > Superfluous wealth can buy superfluities only.

-And in the way, we are even preaching the acknowledgment of ignorance emphasized in [Sapiens]({% post_url 2022-11-09-yuval-noah-harari-sapiens %}).
+And in a way, we are even preaching the acknowledgment of ignorance emphasized in [Sapiens]({% post_url 2022-11-09-yuval-noah-harari-sapiens %}).
 Let's not be content with the status quo!
 Let's not think that we know or have seen everything, so we can just celebrate and congratulate ourselves!
 Let's stay alert, watch, learn, and keep improving, because:

 > Only that day dawns to which we are awake.